Jogesh Chandra Ghosh

 Jogesh Chandra Ghosh (যোগেশচন্দ্র ঘোষ; 1887 – 4 April 1971) was a scholar, Ayurveda practitioner, entrepreneur and philanthropist.
 He pioneered the use of Ayurveda in British India and founded the Ayurvedic drugstore Sadhana Aushadhalaya.
 In the genocide during the Bangladesh Liberation War, he was shot to death by the Pakistan Army.

 Early life

-Ghosh was born in 1887, to Kamalkanta Ghose and Dakshinakali Ghose, in Jalchhatra village in erstwhile greater Faridpur district of Bengal Presidency in British India.
+Ghosh was born in 1887, to lawyer Gopal Chandra Ghosh and Dakshinakali Ghosh, in Jalchhatra village in erstwhile greater Faridpur district of Bengal Presidency in British India.
 His birthplace is now in Gosairhat Upazila of Shariatpur District in Dhaka Division of Bangladesh.
 In his childhood he attended the K. L. Jubilee School in Dhaka and appeared for the entrance examination in 1902.
 In 1904, he passed F.A. from Jagannath College in Dhaka.
 In 1906, he passed BA in chemistry from Cooch Behar College in Cooch Behar.
 In 1908, he passed MA in chemistry from the University of Calcutta.
 He was a student of Acharya Prafulla Chandra Ray.